 Even though you only need one day to take in Lucca’s sights, don’t assume there isn’t much to see in this fascinating Tuscan city.
 Quite the opposite actually, it’s just that the city’s historic center is so compact that none of the best places to visit in Lucca are all that far apart.
 With a day you can hope to see all that Lucca has to offer within its historic center as well as the city walls which encircle it.

-However, before we get to our Lucca itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Lucca itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.